0xMuTwo/0xMuTwo/README.md

 ### Hi there 👋
+## I'm a 22 year old builder, you can call me μ2 (Mew-Two)

+I come from a background in Cybersecurity, started working at [NSA](https://github.com/NationalSecurityAgency) quite a few years ago.
+Since then, I've been focusing on working with cool people who move at a quicker pace, ideally on code that's for people instead of Gov's or Corporate!

+In my free time, I love to [write](https://blog.μ2.com) and build silly projects.

 <!--
 **0xMuTwo/0xMuTwo** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.